 Caines Head Trail (portion): 6 to 8 miles round trip

-The first portion of the Tonsina Creek & Caines Head Trail, commonly referred to as the Coastal Trail, follows a mellow grade, with the exception of two steep sections, through temperate rainforest to Tonsina Point.
-The three mile section from here to Derby Cove follows an intertidal zone, and can only be hiked during a low tide of three feet or lower.
+The first portion of the Tonsina Creek & Caines Head Trail commonly referred to as the Coastal Trail, follows a mellow grade, with the exception of two steep sections, through temperate rainforest to Tonsina Point.
+The three-mile section from here to Derby Cove follows an intertidal zone, and can only be hiked during low tide of three feet or lower.
 Our hike usually turns around somewhere in this section between Tonsina Point and Derby Cove.
 This allows for a diverse range of hiking and wonderful scenery.